nakmaura/freemarket_sample_73a/README.md

 - has_many :item_images
 - belongs_to :user
 - belongs_to :category
-- belongs_to :bland　←
-- belongs_to :bland　←二つある
+- belongs_to :bland
 - belongs_to :size
 - belongs_to :item_condition
 - belongs_to :postage_payer
 - belongs_to :postage_type
 - belongs_to :preparation_day
-- belongs_to :user_evaluation ←has_one
+- belongs_to :user_evaluation

-belongs_to :user ←二つあるので不要

 - has_many :favorites
-has_many :favorited_users, through: :favorites, source: :user  ←Slackにあるリンク見ると、片方しか書いてなさそうですね。なので、60行目の記述で良いのかなと思いましたが、どうでしょう？
 - has_many :users,  through:  :favorites

-- has_many :comments　←追加
+- has_many :comments
-- has_many  :users,  through:  :comments  ←追加　中間テーブル
+- has_many  :users,  through:  :comments

 ##item_imagesテーブル